LafeLabs/PostCapitalistIndustry/capitalism.md

 Indeed in some of the definitions I've found online they even add phrases like "as opposed to State ownership of the means of production".
 In other words the supposed definition of capitalism used by most people is not a definition of capitalism at all, but a clever propaganda piece that creates a world in which the alternative to capitalism is another type of capitalism which is re-cast as the Socialist Enemy.
 Since I consider all the Soviet style "communist" countries to be capitalist in their philosophical worldview, I find it not surprising that they hold the same warped view of this false dichotomy.
 The communists can point to "capitalism" as their enemy, where "the ruling class" "own" the "means of production", rather than "the dictatorship of the proletariat".
 When this goes to shit like it always does and destroys the environment even worse than "capitalism", people on the right say "I told you so" and people on the left say "it will be different next time! it's all Stalin's fault!".

 So if we really want to move beyond capitalism, criticisms of it need to start trying to really see it for what it is, and see just how far the viral ideas about God that underly it have wormed their ways into the very language we use to describe it.

+I will give capitalism the following simple definition:

+**Capitalism is a system of belief in which numbers are used to denote all value.**

+That, I believe, is the heart of the matter.
+And it points to why experiments like the USSR have ended up having problems so similar to those in the western capitalist world.
+In a word, money.
+Money is not just metal or paper or faith in a government, it is the idea that a number, specifically an integer number(money can usually be subdivided but only up to a point) can be used to denote all human values.
+This is why I believe the concept is so slippery, and so hard to break out of.
+You can replace dollars with time dollars bit coin, gold, silver, bags of salt or gold backed e-dinar and it's really all the same thing: numbers.
+Integer numbers.
+As long as there is an exchange rate between a system of value and an existing currency you have not really broken free of the current system.

+And what is money?
+The purity of numbers has proven to be incredibly powerful.
+Users of the number based values have literally moved mountains with the power they have been able to deploy using money.
+In particular money based values have been excellent at several things, some of which are good but most of which are bad.
+In a nutshell the main mind viruses that are along for the ride on capitalism are, in no particular order:

+* mining
+* militarism
+* hierarchy
+* misery
+* property

 ### The Nature of Capitalist Money